FAQ & Tips

 Mercury is used to generate light in all fluorescent lamps.
 When an electric current passes through mercury vapor, the mercury emits ultraviolet energy.
 When this ultraviolet energy passes through the phosphor coating, it produces light very efficiently.
 Today, there are no known energy–efficient substitutes for mercury in fluorescent lamps.
 As the lamp operates, the mercury is slowly absorbed by the various internal parts of the lamp.
 Because mercury is consumed during operation, a certain amount of mercury is necessary to achieve a long lamp life.
 The significantly reduced amount of mercury in Ecolux lamps is designed to optimize the balance between long lamp life and environmental concerns.

-Colorado Lighting is always looking for hard–working and dependable applicants for our team.
-We have positions ranging from electricians and lighting technicians to interoffice personnel.
+We are always looking for hard–working and dependable applicants for our team and we have positions ranging from electricians and lighting technicians to interoffice personnel.
 If you are interested in receiving a listing of current job openings, please email us.
 We are always accepting applications.
 Also, please refer to our Employment Opportunities page for more information about our lighting company and the Denver area.